MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 Learn more about [Cognitive Service - ImmersiveReaderSDKRecommendation (Upgrade to the latest version of the Immersive Reader SDK)](https://aka.ms/ImmersiveReaderAzureAdvisorSDKLearnMore).

 ## Analytics

 ### Reduce the cache policy on your Data Explorer tables

-Reduce the table cache policy to match the usage patterns (query lookback period)
+Reduce the table cache policy to match the usage patterns (query lookback period).

 Learn more about [Data explorer resource - ReduceCacheForAzureDataExplorerTablesOperationalExcellence (Reduce the cache policy on your Data Explorer tables)](https://aka.ms/adxcachepolicy).

 ## Compute